-I started my Ph.D. in April 2023, at the Center for Language and Cognition (CLCG), University of Groningen.
+I am a second-year Ph.D. candidate at the Center for Language and Cognition (CLCG), University of Groningen.

 🔥 News